ausevo/ausevo.github.io/2025_ECR_grants.md

 The main aim of these grants is to promote collaborations among members in our Society or Australasia.
 There are no specific restrictions on how the funds can be used.
 Funds can be used to cover flights and accommodation to forge new collaborations or visit existing collaborators, or they can be used for laboratory or field work in a project that involves members of different research groups.
 The only requisite is that the project should involve more than one research group in Australasia.

 **Eligibility**

+- For the purpose of this grant, we define Early Career Researcher (ECRs) as someone is currently a PhD student or having completed their PhD within the last 5 years (received their PhD *after* 18 April 2020).
+The first and second prizes are open to all ECRs.

+- Only current PhD students are eligible to win the PhD only prize.

 - Applicants must be a member of AES (we consider members those that have attended one of the two last conferences).
 If not, membership can be paid [here](https://aes.corsizio.com/c/623ce1d83b5782883219ce9a).